-Reflexive thematic analysis complemented the constructionist positioning of the 14 research, and was used to conceptualise patterns of shared meaning across the data in relation 15 to the central meaning that themes captured, enabling conceptual coherence (Braun and 16 Clarke 2019, 2021).
-Semantic coding, rather than the application of a codebook (Braun and 17 Clarke 2021), focused on the content of data as communicated by participants (Trainor and 18 Bundon 2021).
-Codes were actively created (Byrne 2022) paying attention to contradictions, 19 20 tensions, and inconsistencies with meaning.
-An Excel spreadsheet was used to track the grouping, refining, separation, and discarding of codes (Byrne 2022; Trainor and Bundon 21 2021).
-This process developed tentative themes captured as a 'thematic map', which allowed 22 insight to the significance of individual themes (Braun, Clarke, and Weaste 2016).
-The 23 relevance of themes was considered in relation to the research question, and then the internal 24 consistency of themes was considered, ensuring themes fitted the overall story of the data in 25
+Reflexive thematic analysis complemented the constructionist positioning of the research, and was used to conceptualise patterns of shared meaning across the data in relation to the central meaning that themes captured, enabling conceptual coherence (Braun and Clarke 2019, 2021).
+Semantic coding, rather than the application of a codebook (Braun and Clarke 2021), focused on the content of data as communicated by participants (Trainor and Bundon 2021).
+Codes were actively created (Byrne 2022) paying attention to contradictions, tensions, and inconsistencies with meaning.
+An Excel spreadsheet was used to track the grouping, refining, separation, and discarding of codes (Byrne 2022; Trainor and Bundon 2021).
+This process developed tentative themes captured as a 'thematic map', which allowed insight to the significance of individual themes (Braun, Victoria, and Paul 2016).
+The relevance of themes was considered, ensuring themes fitted the overall story of the data in relation to the study's context and participants (Braun and Clarke 2021).
+Theme titles were further refined during the write up of the study's findings.

-- 1 relation to the study's context and participants (Braun and Clarke 2021).
-Theme titles were - 2 further refined during the write up of the study's findings. - The analysis was 'grounded in the data' and 'inescapably informed' by the - 4 philosophical assumptions of the study (Braun and Clarke 2021, 331).
-Here, the first author - 5 was an analytic resource, situated between the data and their contextual, theoretically - 6 embedded, interpretative practices.
-Despite the data being rich and purposeful, leaving - 7 multiple opportunities for new understandings and insights (Low 2019), coding quality came - 8 from the depth of engagement through the reflexive, interpretation (Ho, Chiang, and Leung - 9 2017).
-The analysis process was largely conducted by the first author, with the third author - acting as a critical friend.
-The ontological relativism of the study clashed with the ontological - assumptions of member checking, so this was also avoided (Motulsky 2021).
+The analysis was 'grounded in the data' and 'inescapably informed' by the philosophical assumptions of the study (Braun and Clarke 2021, 331).
+Here, the first author was an analytic resource, situated between the data and their contextual, theoretically embedded, interpretative practices.
+Despite the data being rich and purposeful, leaving multiple opportunities for new understandings and insights (Low 2019), coding quality came from the depth of engagement through the reflexive, interpretation (Ho, Chiang, and Leung 2017).
+The analysis process was largely conducted by the first author, with the third author acting as a critical friend.
+The ontological relativism of the study clashed with the ontological assumptions of member checking, so this was also avoided (Motulsky 2021).